halex5000/ld-articles/Cloudflare EdgeSDK/Using the LaunchDarkly EdgeSDK with CloudFlare.md

 ## Modifying the Response Headers for a Response

 Modifying the response headers for a response can be a powerful tool.
 It can be used to change existing headers for testing purposes, to add custom headers that your code can respond to or even redirect a user to a different page.
-In this example, you'll use a JSON flag value in LaunchDarkly to create an object containing the custom headers you want added to the response with a Cloudflare Worker.
+In this example, you'll use a JSON flag value in LaunchDarkly to create an object containing the custom headers you want added to the response using a Cloudflare Worker.

 The first thing you need to do is create a JSON flag in LaunchDarkly.
 JSON flags can contain any valid, arbitrary JSON data.
 In the example shown below, the flag contains an array of request header names and values.
 In one case, a `x-launchdarkly-hello` header is set, while in the other it is not.

 ![Creating a JSON flag in LaunchDarkly](CF-SDK-json-flag.png)

 Next, you'll need to get the flag value.
 Since the result of getting the flag is an array of objects, the code below loops through each item in the array and sets a header for the response for each item found in the array.
+This code should go within the `handleEvent` function prior to the `return` within the `try` block.

 ```javascript
 // allow headers to be altered